metafates/Wallpapers/README.md

 ## TODO

 - [ ] Split into categories
-- [ ] Rename each wallpaper into somewhat meaningfull
+- [ ] Rename each wallpaper into somewhat meaningful
 - [ ] Use some proper DB instead of github lol